cs106l/cs106l-assignments/assign0/README.md

 ![An image showing a terminal window where the autograder has run with all tests passing](docs/autograder.png)

 then you have finished the assignment!
 Woot woot.
-To submit the assignment, please complete the feedback form [at this link](https://forms.gle/QNedgpAXdVHipZgYA).
-Once you submit the form, a link to the submission page will show up in the form submission confirmation.
+To submit the assignment, please complete the feedback form [at this link](https://forms.gle/QNedgpAXdVHipZgYA)!